Courses in BCS

 |

 Explores fundamental concepts of neural organization and function.
 Covers gross and cellular neuroanatomy, neuronal cell biology, the electrophysiology of neurons and synapses, neurochemistry, spinal circuitry, sensory and motor systems, and higher functions including learning and memory.
-Neuroscience majors must also register for a NSCI 201P lab section.
-Prerequisite: BIOL 110 or BIOL 112 |
+Neuroscience majors must also register for a NSCI 201P lab section. |

 |